 What does this look like in reality?
 A few suggestions:

 Think of all of the sources of images you have in your life.
-Do you read a lot of women’s magazines?
+Do you read a lot of women’s magazines or men’s magazines?
 Think about whether these are helping or hurting your efforts to accept your body.
 Do you follow thinspiration posts on Instagram or follow outlets on Facebook that promote dieting or weight loss?
 Unfollow them.
 Think carefully about all of the places you take in these images and cull, cull, cull.

 3) Set aside time each day to look at the new images.